Monday 21st April 2014 – PM

 We waited an hour in the sweltering midday sun before another boat was ready to leave.
-We spoke with the driver, agreed to pay to get back to Frontera Corozal.
+We spoke with the driver, agreed to pay to get back to the town of Frontera Corozal, where our boat was supposed to take us.
 We took our seats and got ready to go.

 And they remained empty as we watched the boat pull away.

 It would be another half and hour before the next boat left.
 Most of the people on it were German and welcomed us on board – they didn’t even want money (although we still had to pay the driver).
 Thank God for the Germans eh?
 Grumpy Mexican ladies, not so much.

 When we arrived back at Frontera Corozal, Case and I ran up the riverbank only to find the minibus – and our bags – had gone.

 The area around the dock had a carpark and a restaurant.
 I could see a white minibus by the exit gate, about 300 metres away.
 I ran over to it – hoping against hope that it was our bus.